prometheusresearch/rios/docs/source/calculation_set_specification.rst

 Overview
 ========
-A PRISMH Calculation Set Definition is a standard means to represent a set of calculations that can be applied to the data collected in an Assessment Document for a given Instrument Definition.
+A PRISMH Calculation Set Definition is a standard means to represent a set of calculations that can be applied to the data collected in an :doc:`Assessment Document </assessment_specification>` for a given :doc:`Instrument Definition
+</instrument_specification>`.

 Format